 Public redevelopment activity has included demolition of the former plant structures and discussion of future power generation, grid-support infrastructure, and industrial energy uses.

-Because the site is already a former power plant location with major transmission access, many residents see it as one of the most likely places for future large-scale industrial energy or data-related development.
+Because the site is already a former power plant location with major transmission access, many residents have long viewed it as one of the most likely locations in Grimes County for future large-scale industrial energy, data, or advanced technology development.

 Status: